Hynst/WTS_cSVs_analysis/README.md

    <br /> `Rscript --vanilla run_MCaller.R -h`
    <br /> ..to view list of parameters to run a script and provide all of them to run analysis

 Output file is in tab separated format with lines representing fusion genes identified by at least 2 fusion genes prediction tools.
-Sample identificator, related chromosomes for both genes from fusion pairs and tags pointing identification to individual caller are noted in next column.
+Sample identificator, related chromosomes for both genes from fusion pairs and tags pointing identification to individual caller are noted in columns.